interledger-deprecated/tutorials/paid-api/index.md

 ---
 layout: page
-title: "Testnet Quickstart Tutorial | Interledger"
+title: "Testnet Quickstart Tutorial for Paid APIs | Interledger"
 ---
-# Testnet Quickstart Tutorial
+# Testnet Quickstart Tutorial for Paid APIs

 In this tutorial you'll learn how to connect to the Interledger testnet and but a letter from the testnet letter shop.